civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 6

-  **(1)** A council, to be known as the National Housing Council, is established for the purpose of furthering the National Housing Strategy by
+  **(1)** A council, to be known as the National Housing Council, is established for the purpose of furthering the housing policy and the National Housing Strategy by

-    providing advice to the Minister, on its own initiative or at the request of the Minister; and
+    providing advice to the Minister, on its own initiative or at the request of the Minister, including, among other things, on the effectiveness of the National Housing Strategy; and

     undertaking any other activity that the Minister specifies.